DukeFerdinand/sentinel/README.md

 # Install
 $ yarn
 # Setup your env
-$ cp .env.local.example .env.local # then optionally edit the new .env.local file
+$ cp .env.local.example .env.local # then make sure to edit the new .env.local file
 # Run
 $ yarn dev
 # Test